Key Takeaways

 Cost & Payment for Apartment Vaccination

-Annual cat vaccination in your apartment unit (FVRCP + rabies + visit fee + stamped certificate) starts at Rp 600,000–800,000 (USD 38–50) for a single cat.
-For multi-cat households, the visit fee is shared — 2 cats run around Rp 900,000–1,100,000 (USD 56–70) total.
+The cost of an annual cat vaccination in your apartment unit (FVRCP + rabies + visit fee + stamped certificate) depends on the number of cats and the distance for the visit fee.
+For multi-cat households, the visit fee is shared across all cats, so the per-cat cost is lower.
 Payment via QRIS, local bank transfer, or cash.
-See our full cat vet cost guide for Jakarta with USD equivalents.
+Message us on WhatsApp for a fixed quote, or see our full cat vet cost guide for Jakarta.

 Healthy Pet, Relaxed Pawrent